SergeyStrukov/CCore-3-xx/Sphinx/source/brief/brief.rst

 No way I can describe all of them in this *brief notes*.
 So put your hands on ...

+The latest development stream is `on github <https://github.com/SergeyStrukov/CCore-3-xx/releases>`_.

 .. ------------------------------------------------------------------------------------------------------------------

 .. _to_ab_ovo: